-For a full synopsis of each book, click on the book cover, or go to the "Shop" page
+For a full synopsis of each book, click on "order now".
+(You're not obligated to purchase the book!)

 The Fateful Lightning by Jeff Shaara, 2015.
 A Novel of the Civil War- the 4th and final volume in the “war in the west” series, dealing with the extraordinary drama of Sherman’s March, and the final days of the war in the Carolinas.
 Sherman, William Hardee, and an escaped slave, who see the fight from very different sides.